apjanke/octave-chrono/doc/README.md

 This is Andrew Janke’s enhancement of it to support classes and namespaces.
 It first appeared in Andrew’s Chrono package in April 2019.

+# Requirements

+This toolchain requires Texinfo version 6.0 or newer.
+Versions 5.x and older will result in a lot of errors complaining about node relationships and whatnot.

 # How it works

 ## The files